Top 5 3rd Quarter Trades of Ve - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Veritable, L.P. reduced their investment in ARCA:MUB by 120,730 shares.
-The trade had a 0.23% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $105.7.
+The guru sold out of their 13,941-share investment in ARCA:GLD.
+Previously, the stock had a 1.61% weight in the equity portfolio.
+Shares traded for an average price of $160.81 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Veritable, L.P. reduced their investment in NYSE:NEA by 860,379 shares.
-The trade had a 0.18% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $12.02.
+Verity Asset Management, Inc. reduced their investment in ARCA:VBR by 13,251 shares.
+The trade had a 1.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $158.1.

-In terms of valuation, Nuveen AMT-Free Municipal Income Fund has a price-book ratio of 0.81.
+In terms of valuation, Vanguard Small Cap Value ETF has a price-earnings ratio of 10.19 and a price-book ratio of 1.70.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.